I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 7. PAPER TESTS:

-: useful tool in my first 3 months.
+: Useful tool in my first 3 months.
 Whenever I came across something new or something I got wrong I put it on a flashcard.
-Had 2 running decks: the problems I got right 3x in a row or those I did not.
+I had 2 running decks: the problems I got right 3x in a row or those I did not.
 Do them every 2-3 weeks (more than that and you will just remember how to solve it mechanically like a robot which is not helpful -- maybe the 2nd or 3rd time around you will find a better more creative way to solve it).
+There were about 300 cards in my deck when I was finished, but my "active" deck never went above say 50-60 cards.
+I wrote my time in the lower left hand corner of the front of the card each time I got it right.

 5. FREE TESTS

 , Princeton, 800Score, etc).
 In summation I took over 25 practice tests EXCLUDING the paper tests.
-I don't recommend this to anyone but it worked for me.
-I only did it to get over my previously mentioned poor test-taking abilities.
+I don't recommend this to anyone but it worked for me due to my aforementioned poor test-taking and quant skills.
 The highest score I ever got was a 720 or so on a Manhattan GMAT

 exam.
 To me Kaplan

 and GmatPrep were the closest to the real thing, followed by MGMAT and Princeton.
+MGMAT quant is much wordier than the real exam but they train you very well to read critically.
 DO NOT WASTE YOUR TIME OR MONEY ON 800SCORE.

 : 20 questions per quant exam, you get 1 exam for $30.
 Not a bad investment if you need extra quant help, but I looked at is as icing on the cake.
 Equivalent or SLIGHTLY harder than the real thing.